crosscode-nl/influxdblptool/README.md

 The first method will download the source code and build against it, the second will use a system installed version of the library.

 The first method works best in CI/CD pipelines without to much hassle.
-This is therefor the preferred method.
+This is therefore the preferred method.

 ### CMake FetchContent (Preferred)